Arbery killers convicted of federal hate crimes in his death

 Arbery’s father, Marcus Arbery Sr., bowed his head and shook his fists in quiet celebration as the guilty verdicts were read in the courtroom.
 He then pressed his hands together in front of his face as if saying a silent prayer.

 “Ahmaud will continue to rest in peace.
 But he will now begin to rest in power,” Cooper-Jones said.
-But, she added, “We as a family will never get victory because Ahmaud is gone forever.”
+She added, however: “We as a family will never get victory because Ahmaud is gone forever.”

-Marcus Arbery told reporters that his son used to call every day, even if just to tell his family that he loved them.
+Marcus Arbery noted that his son used to call every day, even if just to tell his family that he loved them.

 Greg and Travis McMichael sat stoically at the defense table as the guilty verdicts were read.
 When called one-at-a-time before the judge to discuss next steps in their cases, they answered with hushed voices.